 Welcome to Mountain Stream Meditation/Nevada City Insight Center

-John Travis, Resident Teacher and Founder
+John Travis, Founding Teacher

-Mountain Stream Meditation's Guiding and Founding Teacher is John M. Travis.
+Mountain Stream Meditation's Founding Teacher is John M. Travis.
 John began leading Buddhist meditation groups in the Sierra Foothills in 1986.
 Mountain Stream Meditation became a 501 (c) (3) non-profit organization in 1994.

 In 2010 Mountain Stream purchased a unique property and remodeled the building into a beautiful meditation center we named the Nevada City Insight Center.
 The Center opened in Jan, 2013, hosting weekly sitting groups, daylongs and other meditation programs.